Huw Irranca-Davies: Early life

+Political career

-Member of Parliament
+UK Parliament

 In 2001, Irranca-Davies was Labour candidate for the Brecon & Radnor constituency, but finished third, behind the Liberal Democrat and Conservative candidates.
-In the by-election of 14 February 2002 he was elected to the parliamentary seat of Ogmore in the South Wales Valleys (a Labour seat since 1918), after the death of MP and Government Whip Sir Ray Powell.
+In the by-election of 14 February 2002 he was elected to represent the Ogmore constituency in the South Wales Valleys (a Labour seat since 1918), following the death of MP and Government Whip Sir Ray Powell.
 (Irranca-Davies was himself appointed Government Whip for Wales in May 2006 after spells as a Parliamentary Aide in several government departments.)
-He was re-elected to serve Ogmore in the general elections of May 2005 and May 2010.
-For the first time in 2010, Ogmore became the largest parliamentary majority of any party and constituency in Wales.
+He was re-elected to serve Ogmore in the general elections of 2005, 2010 and 2015.

-Since his election in 2002 Irranca-Davies has worked on a range of local and national issues, including sitting on the Procedures Select Committee to discuss ways of modernising the work of Parliament and has also sat on Standing Committees for the Police Reform Bill, Fireworks Bill and Communications Bill, among others.
-He has also held positions on the Welsh Grand Committee and the Northern Ireland Grand Committee.
-He has worked on Parliamentary Labour Party ('PLP') Committees on Welsh Affairs, Foreign and Commonwealth Affairs, Home Affairs and International Development.
+While in Parliament, Irranca-Davies worked on a range of local and national issues, including sitting on the Procedures Select Committee to discuss ways of modernising the work of Parliament.
+He also sat on Standing Committees for a number of bills, including the Police Reform Act 2002, Fireworks Bill and Communications Bill, among others.
+He also held positions on the Welsh Grand Committee and the Northern Ireland Grand Committee.
+He worked on Parliamentary Labour Party ('PLP') Committees on Welsh Affairs, Foreign and Commonwealth Affairs, Home Affairs and International Development.
 He was also the backbench MP representative on the board of the Coal Health Claims Monitoring Subgroup for Wales.

 Irranca-Davies has spoken in the House of Commons on topics as varied as international trade union rights, compulsory voting, anti-social behaviour, renewable energy and climate change, fair trade, social justice and poverty and inequality.
-In June 2005 he became Parliamentary Private Secretary (PPS) to Tessa Jowell, having previously served as PPS to Jane Kennedy at the Northern Ireland Office.
+In June 2005 he became Parliamentary private secretary (PPS) to Tessa Jowell, having previously served as PPS to Jane Kennedy at the Northern Ireland Office.
 He served as PPS to Ministers of the Department for Work and Pensions and Department for Culture, Media and Sport.
 He worked as Parliamentary Under-Secretary of State of Wales, and as an Environment Minister in the Department for Environment, Food and Rural Affairs (DEFRA).
 Between October 2010 and October 2011, he served as the Shadow Energy Minister where he led the Labour campaign on the protection of the Feed-In Tariff for solar power.
 In October 2011, he was appointed as the Shadow Minister on Food and Farming.